hanchiang/my-website-hashnode/cl41b49nj003ol6nvb9uo8aod.md

 After the platform has reached a certain level of maturity, the focus will shift toward **profitability**.

-This would be the key moment to look out for as to whether they will continue to support all the features that were already built, gate some of them behind a paywall, or retire them.
+This would be the key moment to look out for as to whether they will continue to support all the features that were already built, gate some of them behind a paywall, or retire some of them.

 This is important in the current global economic climate, as interest rates are rising to combat inflation, leading to a general reduction in spending across all segments, including startup fundraising.